bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/Metagenomics.rst

      mkdir -p $DBDIR

 #. **Install required databases**

     ..
+Warning:: Installing the databases requires **about 220 GB** of disk space!

+    ..
 Tip:: File ``Metagenomics_DBinstall_cmds.sh`` contains a script for installing all the databases described below.